 The tipis are custom made by the Colorado Yurt Company in Montrose, Colorado where they have been making yurts, tents and tipis since 1976.
 The tipis are expertly designed and made with custom paintings invoking the animal spirits that inhabit our land.
 As you enter a tipi it is proper to walk in a clock-wise direction, to your left, and do not step over the wood poles.
 The Ute's held trees as sacred and after a night in the tipi you will understand why.

 Each tipi has a new Full IKEA foam mattress for your comfort and we ask that you bring your own bedding.
-We do have bedding available for $10 if need be.
+We do have bedding available for $20 if need be.
 We have solar lights but you may want to bring our flashlight, 2 private composting toilets, a camp kitchen with tables, chairs and a cook stove.
 We will also supply drinking water in the kitchen area.
-If people want them, we will build solar showers.
-In the meantime, showers are available at the local Ultra Mat in Hotchkiss, (next to Zack's BBQ with the best pie).
+Showers are available at the local Ultra Mat in Hotchkiss, (next to Zack's BBQ with the best pie).

-If you want a second mattress, and it is available, there is a $10 fee.
+If you want a second twin mattress, and it is available, there is a $10 fee.

 Our goal is your comfort and to awaken your sense of wonder by sleeping out in nature.
 We want you to have a reasonable place to stay while you enjoy the North Fork Valley of the Gunnison River.
 You can visit the many wineries, fruit orchards, organic farms, farm-to-table restaurants, world class classical music at the Blue Sage, interesting movies at the community owned Paradise Theater, art at the Creamery in Hotchkiss, stand-up paddle boarding at Crawford reservoir, mountain biking in Grand Mesa, hiking in the West Elks, rafting down the Gunnison river in the Black Canyon of the Gunnison National Park or relaxing in one of many hot springs within an hour of us.